Leanplum/promjs/README.md

 ## promjs

+This is a fork of [weaveworks/promjs](https://github.com/weaveworks/promjs).

-A Prometheus metrics registry implemented in JavaScript
+A Prometheus metrics registry implemented in JavaScript.

 ### Goals
 * Stick to [Prometheus client best practices](https://prometheus.io/docs/instrumenting/writing_clientlibs/) as closely as possible